 In the second half of Thursday’s Greenwich League of Women Voters debates, moderated by Kay Maxwell, six candidates for State Representative were asked about multiple issues ranging from funding state infrastructure to taxes, and from Black Lives Matter to abortion.

-After the State Senator candidate debate between incumbent, Democrat Alex Kasser and Republican Ryan Fazio, respondents had two minutes at a time.
+After the State Senate candidate debate between incumbent, Democrat Alex Kasser and Republican Ryan Fazio, respondents had two minutes at a time.

 Connecticut’s attractiveness to small business and entrepreneurs.

 Republican Kimberly Fiorello, who seeks to fill the seat being vacated by State Rep Livvy Floren (R-149) who is retiring, pledged to be a voice for small businesses.

 Ms Fiorello said in many conversations with small business owners, she heard repeatedly that State taxes and regulations posed a burden.